BAMresearch/SyFoS/docs/source/parameters.rst

 Jump to contact
 ---------------------------

-The attractive forces :math:`F_{attr}` are dependent on the tip-sample distance (Eqn ).
-At a certain tip-sample distance the attractive forces :math:`F_{attr}` between sample and tip increase up to a point when their gradient exceeds the spring constant kc.
-Figure 1(ii) jump to contact (JTC): a discontinuity where the system is not in equilibrium and the tip snaps onto the sample.
+The attractive forces :math:`F_{attr}` are dependent on the tip-sample distance :eq:`tip sample distance`.
+At a certain tip-sample distance the attractive forces :math:`F_{attr}` between sample and tip increase up to a point when their gradient exceeds the spring constant kc. :ref:`Figure 1 <figure 1>` (ii) jump to contact (JTC): a discontinuity where the system is not in equilibrium and the tip snaps onto the sample.

 .. _combined hamaker:

 Combined Hamaker constant :math:`A_{tot}`
 -----------------------------------------

 The Hamaker constant A describes the attractive forces acting between matter depending on its distance, in case the distance is much smaller than the size of the bodies and is specific for a material pairing.
 Only if two bodies are of the same material, the Hamaker constant is considered material specific.
-In case SyFoS needs to estimate the Hamaker constant for a mixed pairing of tip and sample material it calculates the combined Hamaker constant: in the case of an Si-tip versus a PMMA-sample the combined Hamaker constant would be calculated as :math:`A_{SI,PMMA} = A_{Si}^2 * A_{PMMA}^2`.
+In case SyFoS needs to estimate the Hamaker constant for a mixed pairing of tip and sample material it calculates the combined Hamaker constant: in the case of an Si-tip versus a PMMA-sample the combined Hamaker constant would be calculated as :math:`A_{SI,PMMA} = \sqrt{A_{Si}} * \sqrt{A_{PMMA}}`.